syncfusion-content/fileformat-docs/File-Formats/DocIO/NuGet-Packages-Required.md

 documentation: UG
 ---

+# NuGet Packages Required

-# Installing Syncfusion DocIO through NuGet Packages
+## Installing Syncfusion DocIO through NuGet Packages

 NuGet is the one of the easiest way to download and install DocIO library to work with Word documents.
 The following NuGet packages need to be installed in your application.
 <table>